-6. Heat 2 tbsp butter in nonstick skillet over medium heat.
-Add the 4 tbsp flour and hot sauce to skillet and stir constantly for 1 minute.
+6. Heat 2 tablespoon butter in nonstick skillet over medium heat.
+Add the 4 tablespoon flour and hot sauce to skillet and stir constantly for 1 minute.
 Gradually whisk in the milk (add sea salt now, if desired) and cook for 10 minutes or until the mixture has thickened slightly, stirring constantly.
 Remove the mixture from heat and add the grated cheese, stirring until it has melted.

 7. Add the macaroni to the cheese mixture and mix in the chopped chard.
 Transfer into baking dish ensuring that mixture is spread evenly.